 While you are trying products that contain both the CBD and THC

 Important Note On Vaping THC: Vaping THC has been found to have some potential risks and according to the Centers for Disease Control and Prevention, people should avoid vaping THC.
 If you are vaping THC, make sure to monitor yourself carefully.
 See a physician immediately if you develop symptoms like cough, shortness of breath, chest pain, fever, nausea, weight loss.

 There is plenty of research that suggests CBD alone has a multitude of therapeutic benefits.
 People who don’t want to use THC can take CBD and still get the benefits from it.

-Full spectrum CBD products contain a wide range of cannabinoids and 0.3% of THC which is not strong enough to make you high but can show up on drug test.
+Full-spectrum CBD products contain a wide range of cannabinoids and 0.3% of THC which is not strong enough to make you high but can show up on drug tests.
 So, if you do not want to try THC, you should look for CBD isolate products.

 The interaction between the cannabinoids and terpenoids along with the brain receptors is known as the Entourage Effect.
 Studies suggest that taking CBD and THC together is more beneficial because of this effect.